-- Look carefully at photos and films of birds, take in the details and overall shapes, and then made drawings of what I have noticed.
-Draw from life looking closely. - Experiment with a variety of drawing materials and test ways to make marks that describe what I see. - Use colour in my drawings and mix two or more different media together.
-Look at the work of other artists who have been inspired by birds and I can share my response - Fold, tear, crumple and collage paper to transform it from 2d to 3d. - Use a variety of materials to make my own sculpture, and I have taken on the challenge of making my sculpture balance and stand. - See how my sculpture can be part of a class artwork.
-I can see how all our sculptures are - Share my work with my classmates and teachers, and consider what was successful for me.
+Look carefully at photos and films of birds, take in the details and overall shapes, and then made

+- drawings of what I have noticed. - Draw from life looking closely.
+Experiment with a variety of drawing materials and test ways to make marks that describe what I see. - Use colour in my drawings and mix two or more different media together. - Look at the work of other artists who have been inspired by birds and I can share my response to their - Fold, tear, crumple, and collage paper to transform it from 2d to 3d.
+Use a variety of materials to make my own sculpture, and I have taken on the challenge of making my - See how my sculpture can be part of a class artwork.
+I can see how all our sculptures are individual.
+Share my work with my classmates and teachers, and consider what was successful for me.

-As designers we will focus on the aspect of: Food Focus: Preparing fruit and vegetables texture and taste to create a chosen product..
+As designers we will focus on the aspect of: Food

-Technical knowledge and understanding
+Focus: Preparing fruit and vegetables Technical knowledge and understanding sculpture balance and stand.

-- Understand where a range of fruit and vegetables come from e.g. farmed or grown at home. - Understand and use basic principles of a healthy and varied diet to prepare dishes, including how fruit and vegetables are part of The eatwell plate. - Know and use technical and sensory vocabulary relevant to the project Designing
+- Understand where a range of fruit and vegetables come from e.g. farmed or grown at home. - Understand and use basic principles of a healthy and varied diet to prepare dishes, including how fruit and vegetables are part of the eatwell plate. - Know and use technical and sensory vocabulary relevant to the project.

-- Design appealing products for a particular user based on simple design criteria. - Generate initial ideas and design criteria through investigating a variety of fruit and vegetables.
-Communicate these ideas through talk and drawings
+- Designing Design appealing products for a particular user based on simple design criteria. - Generate initial ideas and design criteria through investigating a variety of fruit and vegetables.
+Communicate these ideas through talk and drawings.